The Honorable Jeffrey Dana Gillen

-IMPORTANT Recent Updates: Submitting orders/on line scheduling - DO NOT SUBMIT ORDERS TO THE DIVISIONAL CAD - They will be returned unexecuted with instructions to send them through the JVS system as outlined below.
+DO NOT SUBMIT ORDERS TO THE DIVISIONAL CAD - They will be returned unexecuted with instructions to send them through the on-line services system as outlined below.

-- Judge Gillen's division is piloting the NEW 15th Circuit Judicial Viewer System ("JVS").
-DO NOT SUBMIT ANY ORDERS IN ANTICIPATION OF A HEARING.
-Orders should be submitted through the NEW JVS system,without a signature line, as the orders will be signed electronically and will be efiled and eserved.
+- Judge Gillen's division is currently using the Judicial Viewer System ("JVS").
+ALL Orders should be submitted through the on-line services system without a signature line, as the orders will be signed electronically and will be efiled and eserved.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing must be included in the first sentence of the order.
-DO NOT SUBMIT MOTIONS OR LETTERS.
-The JVS system is for orders and final judgments, etc., which require an electronic signature only.
 ALL ORDERS/JUDGMENTS ARE TO BE REVIEWED BY ALL COUNSEL OF RECORD PRIOR TO SUBMISSION.
+Do not submit any orders in anticipation of an upcoming hearing.

 - Orders submitted for cases involving pro se litigants: the order must indcate that the moving party will be serving the pro se party with a copy of the order via US Mail.